zcczhang/zcczhang.github.io/_projects/UAV_rl.md

 tool: "/images/python.png"
 ---

 2020 **Summer Research** with professor Esra Kadioglu Urtis, and students Aaron Gould, Elisabeth Landgren, and Fan Zhang at Macalester College.
 We first implemented the area coverage approach on unmanned aerial vehicles(UAVs).
-We also developed and implemented reinforcement learning based algorithms with simulations and a gym environment for coverage path planning for multiple drones using Actor Critic using Kronecker-Factored Trust Region ***(ACKTR) deep reinforcement learning*** method provided by Stable Baselines(OpenAI) in Python.[My Reseaerch Report](/files/Research_Report.pdf), [My Github Repository](https://github.com/zcczhang/UAV_Coverage).
+We also developed and implemented reinforcement learning based algorithms with simulations and a gym environment for coverage path planning for multiple drones using Actor Critic using Kronecker-Factored Trust Region ***(ACKTR) deep reinforcement learning*** method provided by Stable Baselines(OpenAI) in Python([My Reseaerch Report](/files/Research_Report.pdf), [My Github Repository](https://github.com/zcczhang/UAV_Coverage)).

-Project funded by: MacKnight-Haan-Ludwig Summer Research Collaboration Fund, Class of 1950 Summer Research Collaboration Fund, Anderson-Grossheusch Summer Research Collaboration Fund, Mac/Faculty Collaboration Summer Research Funds

-### Research Report
+### My Research Report

 pdf version(recommanded for format)